Ahmad-Zaky/folio_okapi_local_environment/README.md

 foliotest                               # run a test.sh script
-folio db import                         # import the db from an exported file. folio db staging import                 # import the db from an exported file to staging database. folio db import_schema                  # import the db schema from an exported file. folio db staging import_schema          # import the db schema from an exported file to staging database. folio db dump                           # dump database with all schemas to an sql file. folio db staging dump                   # dump database with all schemas to an sql file to staging database. folio db dump-include-schemas           # dump database with included schemas found in schemas.txt file to an sql file.
+folio db import                         # import the db from an exported file. folio db staging import                 # import the db from an exported file to staging database. folio db import-schema                  # import the db schema from an exported file. folio db staging import-schema          # import the db schema from an exported file to staging database. folio db dump                           # dump database with all schemas to an sql file. folio db staging dump                   # dump database with all schemas to an sql file to staging database. folio db dump-include-schemas           # dump database with included schemas found in schemas.txt file to an sql file.